qinguorui2001/tp/docs/UserGuide.md

 Marks a specified assignment's deadline of a student as completed.
 * Assignments with uncompleted/pending status will have an orange tag.
 * Assignments with completed status will have a green tag.
-* Only works if current assignment list is non-empty.
+* Only works if current displayed assignment list is non-empty.

 Format: `done INDEX`